proxmox/proxmox-backup/docs/administration-guide.rst

   # proxmox-backup-client forget <snapshot>

-.. caution:: This command removes all the archives in this backup snapshot so that they are inaccessible and unrecoverable.
+.. caution:: This command removes all archives in this backup snapshot.
+They will be inaccessible and unrecoverable.

-Such manual removal is sometimes required, but normally the prune command is used to systematically delete older backups.
+The manual removal is sometimes required, but normally the prune command is used to systematically delete older backups.
 Prune lets you specify which backup snapshots you want to keep.
-There are the following retention options:
+The following retention options are available:

 ``--keep-last <N>``
   Keep the last ``<N>`` backup snapshots.

 ``--keep-hourly <N>``
-  Keep backups for the last ``<N>`` different hours.
-If there is more than one backup for a single hour, only the latest one is kept.
+  Keep backups for the last ``<N>`` hours.
+If there is more than one backup for a single hour, only the latest is kept.

 ``--keep-daily <N>``
-  Keep backups for the last ``<N>`` different days.
-If there is more than one backup for a single day, only the latest one is kept.
+  Keep backups for the last ``<N>`` days.
+If there is more than one backup for a single day, only the latest is kept.

 ``--keep-weekly <N>``
-  Keep backups for the last ``<N>`` different weeks.
-If there is more than one backup for a single week, only the latest one is kept.
+  Keep backups for the last ``<N>`` weeks.
+If there is more than one backup for a single week, only the latest is kept.

-  .. note:: The weeks start on Monday and end on Sunday.
+  .. note:: Weeks start on Monday and end on Sunday.
 The software
-     uses the `ISO week date`_ system and correctly handles weeks at the end of the year.
+     uses the `ISO week date`_ system and handles weeks at the end of the year correctly.

 ``--keep-monthly <N>``
-  Keep backups for the last ``<N>`` different months.
-If there is more than one backup for a single month, only the latest one is kept.
+  Keep backups for the last ``<N>`` months.
+If there is more than one backup for a single month, only the latest is kept.

 ``--keep-yearly <N>``
-  Keep backups for the last ``<N>`` different years.
-If there is more than one backup for a single year, only the latest one is kept.
+  Keep backups for the last ``<N>`` years.
+If there is more than one backup for a single year, only the latest is kept.

-Those retention options are processed in the order given above.
-Each option covers a specific period of time.
-We say that backups within this period are covered by this option.
-The next option does not take care of already covered backups and only considers older backups.
+The retention options are processed in the order given above.
+Each option only covers backups within its time period.
+The next option does not take care of already covered backups.
+It will only consider older backups.

+For example, the ``--keep-monthly`` option does not consider any backup that is younger than one month.

+.. todo:: check if the previous statement is correct

-The prune command also looks for unfinished and incomplete backups and removes them unless they are newer than the last successful backup.
+Unfinished and incomplete backups will be removed by the prune command unless they are newer than the last successful backup.
 In this case, the last failed backup is retained.

 .. code-block:: console

   # proxmox-backup-client prune <group> --keep-daily 7 --keep-weekly 4 --keep-monthly 3

 You can use the ``--dry-run`` option to test your settings.
-This just shows the list of existing snapshots and what action prune would take on that.
+This only shows the list of existing snapshots and which action prune would take.

 .. code-block:: console